deepin-community/numexpr/RELEASING.md

 Post-release actions
 --------------------

-* Bump the `nano` version number in `setup.py`, including setting `branch = 'dev0'`.
+* Add `.dev1` to the version number in `setup.cfg`, and bump the bugfix version number.
 * Create new headers for adding new features in `RELEASE_NOTES.rst` and add this place-holder:

   `* **Under development.**`

-  Don't forget to update header to the next version in those files.
+  Don't forget to update the header to the next version as well.

 * Commit your changes: